pretix/pretix/doc/api/resources/checkinlists.rst

    * If ``attendee_name`` is empty, it will automatically fall back to values from a parent product or from invoice addresses.

+   You can use this endpoint to implement a ticket search.
+We also provide a dedicated search input as part of our :ref:`check-in API <rest-checkin>` that supports search across multiple events.

    **Example request**:

    .. sourcecode:: http